Being a parent can be very challenging.

 1. Decreased Self-Esteem

 Parents who are struggling with their issues tend to have low self-esteem.
-When children low self-esteem, they tend to have exhibit problems like depression, anxiety, and stress.
+Children with low self-esteem tend to exhibit problems like depression, anxiety, and stress.

 2. Substance Abuse